Best Dog-Friendly Day in Morro Bay!

 Take a Stroll on the Beach

-The best thing about Morro Bay is that you’ve got plenty of coastal access, both in the harbor (where we found many barking seals), & out towards Morro Rock, & the beach just to the right (north) of it.
-Dylan & I strolled on the sand dunes near the rock, which was an easy walk from the Pleasant Inn.
+The best thing about Morro Bay is that you’ve got plenty of coastal access: both in the harbor (where we found many barking seals), & out towards Morro Rock, & the beach just north of it.
+Dylan & I strolled on the sand dunes by Morro Rock, which was an easy walk from Pleasant Inn.
 Plenty of surfers were out in the water, even on a cool morning.
-When you walk back through the harbor area, pick out your favorite restaurant for dinner tonight!

 You can’t visit Morro Bay without taking a stroll (or a bike) along the beach.
 Photo courtesy of Pleasant Inn.